-The perfect plant for pollinators, bee balm is often grown in edible and medicinal gardens for its ability to attract bees and butterflies.
+The perfect plant for pollinators, bee balm is often grown in a herb garden for its ability to attract bees and butterflies.
 It’s easy to grow and care for and produces beautiful red spikes of flower clusters that will attract visitors of all kinds to your garden.

 Also known as bergamot, oswego tea, and monarda, this plant is hardy and has long been used in households all around North America.
 But what many people aren’t aware of is that this plant is actually entrenched in deep meaning and symbolism.